 We are talking about navigating the paradox of a nearly infinite set of choices including following expert best practices, guidance, checklists, equipment, and configuration choices.
 And it all depends on “what kind of wireless you want to make”.
 In the major enterprise wireless technologies, there are many thousands of choices and rules depending on your requirements and your indoor and outdoor environment.

 It’s almost like other recipes, in that we need to first decide what you’re going to make or build.
 Do you want to “make” (enable) – Voice over Wireless LAN (VoWLAN) or do you want Real-time Locating System (RTLS) for Tracking or Way-Finding?
-Or maybe you are trying to create High Density performance and an environment friendly to Mobility and fast Roaming.
+Or maybe you are trying to create High-Density performance and an environment-friendly to Mobility and fast Roaming.
 Maybe you were charged with automating a corporate security policy into the network with monitoring, alerting and reporting against a risk framework.
 What happens when you or your team pick combinations or all of the above related to those requirements and the list of more?

 Requirements, location of access points, power, channels, antennas, mounting choices and all of those many configuration settings create a real paradox of choice.
-It gets worse when you haven’t been “through the drill” and today’s choices aren’t the same as they’ve been for you in past.
+It gets worse when you haven’t been “through the drill” and today’s choices aren’t the same as they’ve been for you in the past.
 Confronted with a nearly unlimited selection of options, only the most experienced people and in our case engineers, will make the right choices for the requirements and the physical environment.

 And if you don’t make the right choices or begin to experiment, what happens?
 You get a daily or weekly recurring troubleshooting exercise, possibly performed by the same people involved when decisions created or permitted the trouble to exist in the first place.
 And frustrated by a growing list of user complaints and escalations, you finally search for best practices or switch to a new recipe that disagreed with the old one.